Installation

 Using magiskboot on Android devices

-- Download latest Magisk from Release Page.
+- Download latest Magisk from GitHub Releases.

 - Rename